-Not very long ago if one were to suggest exploring Katowice by Bike one might have questioned your sanity.
+Not very long ago if one were to suggest exploring Katowice by Bike, one might have questioned your sanity.
 Those days are long gone however and after years of recent infrastructure improvements and new investments in world class architecture, greater Katowice is an exciting and exceedingly eclectic destination to discover on two wheels.
-Follow IYP as we show you around some of the best spots and give you some survival tips for getting the most out of a bike day trip in Katowice.
+Follow IYP as we show you around some of the best spots and give you some survival tips for getting the most out of a bike day trip in Katowice and the surrounding area.

-We continued on lazily winding our way through the many pedestrian pathways of the park and quickly arrived to the Kontener Cooltury (p.
-58).
-This pleasure island of tranquility comes alive during the weekend when it hosts a hugely popular concert as well as plenty of burgers, beers and basking in the Silesian sun.
-Nothing was on at the moment so we sped Northwestward past the central pond and took a turn North to hunt down the Silesian Sculpture Garden.
+We continued on lazily winding our way through the many pedestrian pathways of the park before reaching the central pond and took a turn North to hunt down the Silesian Sculpture Garden.
 The route took us uphill and we had to avoid some fallen limbs on the pedestrian trails as a storm had passed through earlier in the day.
 Once we finally found the Sculpture Garden we took a short break to admire the beautiful and sometimes oddball sculptures sunken deep into the forest and fields of the Northern stretches of the park.
 For more ambitious riders there is an official cycle route which is clearly marked and circumnavigates most of the park on well-marked and well-paved roads.
 We came close to bisecting this path but being the amateur enthusiasts that we are, we avoided taking this route entirely and decided instead to double back and head for some refreshments.

 We sped happily downhill through more felled brush and some other back trails and ended up near the entrance to the Zoo.
 It was here we saw the familiar green sign of the Rebel Garden and chose its lovely summer garden to plan the next phase of our adventure.
 Rebel Garden is a bar, pub and somewhat of a cult favourite that regularly holds open air concerts on their back deck and in front of the gilded gates of the Zoo.
 We grabbed a local Silesian beverage, took a load off and opened up our trusty IYP map to plan our next move.
-We were torn between heading due South to the Valley of Three Ponds (where the Off Festival is held) or due East to cruise around Nikoszowiec.
+We were torn between heading due South to the Valley of Three Ponds (where the OFF Festival is held and a bit of a mecca for leisure seekers!) or due East to cruise around Nikoszowiec.
 Both destinations have their pros and cons but the lateness of the hour dictated that Nikoszowiec was the safest option as it looked to be pretty much a bee line from Silesia Park and we had to be back in the city centre before nightfall.

 So we packed up and jetted out of the park the same way we came in.
-We contemplated taking an alternate route back to the city centre but after taking a slight detour through some side streets we made our way back to Chorzowska Ave and followed the same route back Southeast.
-This time however we sped past Sokolska Street on the bike path and headed straight for the Spodek.
-The great infrastructure redevelopment of the city centre also saw extensive bike paths built including a ramp that allows cyclists to ascend the eye of the city (formerly known as Oko Miasto, now as Królestwa), which offers the best panoramic views of the new and improved downtown skyline.
+We contemplated taking an alternate route back to the city centre but after taking a slight detour through some side streets we made our way back to Al. Chorzowska and followed the same route back Southeast.
+This time however we sped past ul.
+Sokolska on the bike path and headed straight for Spodek (the building that looks like a UFO).
+The great infrastructure redevelopment of the city centre also saw extensive bike paths built including a ramp that allows cyclists to ascend the eye of the city (formerly known as Oko Miasto, now Królestwo), which offers panoramic views of the new and improved downtown skyline.
 We paused for a few seconds to take some Kato glamour shots and then continued on our way weaving through the city’s newest architectural marvels.

 We were cruising smoothly when all of a sudden the bike path seemed to disappear just North of the Novotel.
 Since cycling on the busy 3-lane Avenue was totally out of the question on our rented city bike, we started to use our cyclist’s intuition and went a bit freestyle.
 We headed South for a block until we found another cyclist who seemed to be heading in the same direction, so we followed him.
-He led us to an amazing secluded canal (see picture) that had two paths on either side both heading due East.
-We couldn’t believe our luck and without thinking we sped off down the canal.
+He led us to what looked like an amazing secluded canal, which is actually the Rawa River, that had two paths on either side both heading due East.
+We couldn’t believe our luck and without thinking we sped off.
 We ducked under branches and admired the shady park tucked under the noisy Avenue above when all of a sudden the path ended abruptly in thick brush.
-We could see across the canal that the path also ended but there was an outlet to the street.
+We could see across the river that the path also ended but there was an outlet to the street.
 We were forced to double back to the last overpass we had just gone under.
-The overpass turned out to be Bogucicka Street and it led us South to the May 1st Boulevard (1 Maja) where we were once again reunited with an official bike lane.
+The overpass turned out to be ul.
+Bogucicka and it led us South to ul.
+1 Maja where we were once again reunited with an official bike lane.

-Once we were on May 1st it was pretty much smooth sailing biking due East.
+Once we were on Ul.
+1 Maja it was pretty much smooth sailing biking due East.
 There is a fairly well marked Bike path that goes straight to Nikoszowiec and avoids the many overpasses and underpasses of the Silesian highway system.
 Keep your wits about you and in about 20 minutes you can make it to the first stop for any trip to Nikoszowiec, the Wilson Shaft Gallery.
-We took a quick peak into the giant gallery which is currently hosting the Art Naif Festival through mid August and then remounted and headed for the heart of the bucolic workers district.
-In under 5 minutes we were parked up under St. Anne’s Church flashbulbs flying.
+We took a quick peak into the giant gallery which hosts the Art Naif Festival, and then remounted and headed for the heart of the bucolic workers district.
+In under 5 minutes we were parked up under St. Anne’s Church, flashbulbs flying.
 We circumnavigated the whole of the district several times although from the look on the locals faces, they have yet to see many renegade tourist bikers in these parts.
-We grabbed another refreshing drink at Riksza Pub, our favourite Nikoszowiec haunt.
 We noticed the sun was beginning to set so we saddled up one last time for the return journey.

-We took the exact same route to get back to the city center although this time we kept following the May 1st boulevard until it turned into Warszawska Street and then we followed Warszawska until the start of ul.
+We took the exact same route to get back to the city centre although this time we kept following ul.
+1 Maja until it turned into ul.
+Warszawska and then we followed Warszawska until the start of ul.
 Mariacka.
-We did a quick buzz of the pedestrian thoroughfare from East to West to take in the sights of the gathering crowds of early summer revellers and then bee-lined it for the Rynek to see if all the new construction had made it more bike friendly.
+We did a quick buzz of the pedestrian thoroughfare from East to West to take in the sights of the gathering crowds of early summer revellers and then bee-lined it for the Rynek.
 Much to our delight, the wide open spaces and open design of the new Rynek is not only bike friendly but the palm trees, beach loungers and flowing river mean it’s also sunbather friendly!
 We took our last photo as the sun dropped lower on the horizon before we made our way back to the angelo Hotel to return our noble green steed.
 We had a great day exploring some of the best hidden spots the city has to offer and were generally impressed with the cycling infrastructure Katowice has in place and which only looks to increase in the near future.
-While we certainly encourage you to take the same routes as us (and definitely rent a mean green Silesiatrip.pl bike), greater Silesia is filled with even more amazing architecture, an abundance of parks and plenty of post industrial curiosities well worth exploring on two wheels.
+While we certainly encourage you to take the same routes as us (and definitely rent a mean green Silesiatrip.pl bike), greater Silesia is filled with even more amazing architecture, an abundance of parks and plenty of post-industrial curiosities well worth exploring on two wheels.